Project-MONAI/research-contributions/UNETR/BTCV/README.md

 The above UNETR model is used for CT images (1-channel input) and for 14-class segmentation outputs.
 The network expects resampled input images with size ```(96, 96, 96)``` which will be converted into non-overlapping patches of size ```(16, 16, 16)```.
 The position embedding is performed using a perceptron layer.
 The ViT encoder follows standard hyper-parameters as introduced in [2].
-The decoder uses residual blocks and instance normalization.
+The decoder uses convolutional and residual blocks as well as instance normalization.
 More details can be found in [1].

 Using the default values for hyper-parameters, the following command can be used to initiate training using PyTorch native AMP package:
 ``` bash